Anarchy Online: Reception

 The first booster pack Notum Wars was released in 2002; at that time, the first expansion pack Shadowlands had already been announced.
 Staci Krause of IGN noted the new character creation interface made the game's introduction to new players easier.
-The "land control" areas, one of the major additions in Notum Wars, were described by Krause as "not only interesting, but fun."
-She also said that the new additions to the game world, and improvements to the 3D rendering engine, "add to the sense that Rubi-Ka is a busy planet."
+The "land control" areas, one of the major additions in Notum Wars, were described by Krause as "not only interesting, but fun".
+She also said that the new additions to the game world, and improvements to the 3D rendering engine, "add to the sense that Rubi-Ka is a busy planet".
 Yahoo! criticized the land control areas as being complicated and expensive, and said that participation in battles was difficult for players not in an organization.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Notum Wars for "Massive Multiplayer/Persistent World Game of the Year".

 The Shadowlands expansion was the most critically acclaimed by far, winning several Editor's Choice Awards from IGN, CNet, GameSpot, GameSpy and others in 2003.
-Critics applauded the size and scope of it, such as Andrew Park of GameSpot who called it "absolutely enormous."
+Critics applauded the size and scope of it, such as Andrew Park of GameSpot who called it "absolutely enormous".
 Tom Chick of GameSpy praised the "distinctive and exotic" art direction of the new areas.
 Critics of Shadowlands noted that the expansion's design was too "fantasy oriented", as compared to the original game.Alien Invasion, released in 2004, did not receive the same abundance of praise as its predecessor, although most scores were above 7 out of 10.
 The new content it introduced, in critics' eyes, was not designed for new players.
-G4 TV wrote that it would be a "tough sell to new players", but added it "offer[s] existing players a solid reason to keep playing."
-GameSpy wrote that the expansion's new features, such as improved user interface and chat system, "make the game more enjoyable to play."
+G4 TV wrote that it would be a "tough sell to new players", but added it "offer[s] existing players a solid reason to keep playing".
+GameSpy wrote that the expansion's new features, such as improved user interface and chat system make the game more enjoyable to play.

 After twelve years, Anarchy Online has become one of the longest-running MMORPGs in operation.
 Publications who had reviewed the game's previous additions did not review the Lost Eden expansion in 2006, or the Legacy of The Xan booster in 2009.
-GamesRadar+'s Sarah Borger wrote of Lost Eden that the game's aging graphics and user interface "make the world hard to interact with," but she went on to acclaim the new player versus player content it added.
+GamesRadar+'s Sarah Borger wrote of Lost Eden that the game's aging graphics and user interface "make the world hard to interact with", but she went on to acclaim the new player versus player content it added.